 Pain in the Arms and Legs: What’s Causing It?

 Has this ever happened to you?
-You come home some days with horrible pain in your arms and legs, or a severe heavy feeling that keeps you from moving and forces you to sit down, even when you don’t feel like you need to rest.
+You come home some days with horrible pain in the arms and legs, or a severe heavy feeling that keeps you from moving and forces you to sit down, even when you don’t feel like you need to rest.

 It’s important to know that this is a common ailment that’s typically a result of a muscle strain or simple fatigue at the end of the day.
 Perhaps more important, however, is the fact that if this painful nuisance continues for weeks or months, you should begin to worry.